Brexit: More time needed to reach agreement, says Barnier

 Coveney confident about deal

-This is “to protect the island of Ireland and the two jurisdictions on it, ensuring that what we have built in the last 20 years since the peace process was agreed, which is frictionless trade and a normality between communities trading with each other, that that isn’t undermined as an unintended consequence of Brexit,” he said.
+This is “to protect the island of Ireland and the two jurisdictions on it, ensuring . . . normality between communities trading with each other, that that isn’t undermined as an unintended consequence of Brexit,” he said.

-Speaking ahead of a private meeting on Tuesday in Luxembourg with Mr Barnier, the Tánaiste said he has a lot of confidence that the Barnier taskforce, and Mr Barnier himself, “will deliver a deal that is consistent with what’s already been committed to in these negotiations, which is not an unreasonable ask”.
+Speaking ahead of a private meeting on Tuesday in Luxembourg with Mr Barnier, the Tánaiste said he is confident that the Barnier taskforce, and Mr Barnier himself, “will deliver a deal that is consistent with what’s already been committed to in these negotiations, which is not an unreasonable ask”.